bc-vault/bc-js/README.md

 All functions are defined as Promises, which means that in [supported environments](https://caniuse.com/#feat=async-functions) you can use the native await syntax to resolve actions.

+## Documentation

+A static version of the latest documentation is hosted at [https://www.bc-vault.com/api/js/](https://www.bc-vault.com/api/js/)
+You can also build the documentation yourself using the instructions below

 ## Quick start in browser

 To get started download [bc-js](#) and place it somewhere where it can be found from a HTML file.
 This will register the object `_bcvault` in the global `window` object.